EltiShaba/flight-search/README.md

+# Flight Search Application

+A web application where you can search and book flights depending on the selected criterias.

+# Features

+- Search for flights based on departure and destination airports
+- Select flight types (One-Way or Return)
+- Choose cabin class and traveler type
+- Date selection with a date picker
+- Dynamic dropdowns for airport suggestions

+# Prerequisites

+- Node.js (v20.12.2)
+- npm

+# Development server

+Run `npm run dev` for a dev server.
+Navigate to http://localhost:5173/.
+The app will automatically reload if you change any of the source files.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.